meshcloud/meshcloud-docs/docs/meshstack.cloudfoundry.index.md

 ### UAA configuration

 UAA needs to have jwt-bearer Auth grants enabled which is configured against a corresponding OIDC client configuration within the meshIdB.

+When users are replicated to the UAA of Cloud Foundry they always get the “Org User” and “Space Developer” role.
+With these roles, they are limited to managing resources in their assigned projects.
+Access management and creation of new projects is not possible with these roles.
+The actual access rights associated with these roles are managed by Cloud Foundry and are not part of meshStack.
+Cloud Foundry uses the Identity broker only to authenticate users.
+Authorization is done as described before via meshProject roles set by meshStack.